JesseSegall/ShutterLights/Boats & Logs Studio_ShutterLights_readme.txt

 	d.
 Moving Platforms
 		i.
 Created Platform prefabs that have a PlatformMovement.cs script attached to them ii.
 The script will show a gizmo outlining the movement path.
-The Move distance, speed, and direction can be adjusted as well as the Phase Offset so the platforms can start at different positions.
+The Move distance, speed, and direction can be adjusted as well as the Phase Offset so the platforms can start at different positions. iii.
+Created PlatformAttach.cs script so player moves with the platform and doesnt bounce around.
+	e.
+Zombie Enemies
+		i.
+Used a premade zombie model and created a custom 1D blend tree to blend between idle and attacking states ii.
+Created the AI for the zombie utilizing NavMesh and ZombieTest.cs script so the zombies will chase the player until they get in a certain range and the an attack animation will play.
+All animations are using root motion. iii.
+Added different sound effects for different types of zombies. iv.
+There are three different types of zombies that vary in their idle and chase animations.
+		v.
+Zombies in the horde room will reset to their original starting position when the player dies.
+	f.
+List of all scripts originally authored scripts:
+		i.
+AreaLightShine.cs, Checkpoint.cs, LightDecay.cs, OrbDamage.cs, OrbShooter.cs, PersistantObject.cs, PlatformAttach.cs, PlatformMovement.cs, PlayerDeath.cs, PlayerManager.cs,
+		RoomLoaderTest.cs, SpawnPoint.cs, SpikeRoomZombieAudio.cs, SpotlightController.cs, ZombieTest.cs